Soukous: South America, the Caribbean, and Réunion

 In the article "Champeta is Liberation": The Indestructible Sound System Culture of Afro-Colombia, journalist April Clare Welsh observes, "When 'música Africana' swept the region during the '70s and '80s, sound systems were instrumental in forging a collective diasporic identity for Afro-Colombians in a society deeply divided by race and class".
-African musicians like Kanda Bongo Man, Nicolas Kasanda wa Mikalay, Diblo Dibala, Ikenga Super Stars of Africa, M'bilia Bel, and Mahlathini and the Mahotella Queens became local celebrities, forging a "pan-African connection that was, at the time, largely unknown to many Africans within the continent".
+African musicians like Kanda Bongo Man, Nicolas Kasanda wa Mikalay, Diblo Dibala, Ikenga Super Stars of Africa, Mbilia Bel, and Mahlathini and the Mahotella Queens became local celebrities, forging a "pan-African connection that was, at the time, largely unknown to many Africans within the continent".
 Local musicians began replicating the arrangements of Congolese artists like Nicolas Kasanda wa Mikalay, Tabu Ley Rochereau, M'bilia Bel, Syran Mbenza, Lokassa Ya M'Bongo, Pépé Kallé, Rémy Sahlomon, and Kanda Bongo Man.
 Homegrown musicians such as Viviano Torres, Luis Towers, and Charles King became renowned for this.
 This movement led to the creation of champeta, a genre rooted in "soukous guitars, bass, drumming, and dance".
 Due to its overtly sensual dance moves and its association with the "Black Below", champeta was derided by the white upper classes.
 However, for Afro-Colombians, it was an assertion of their cultural identity and resilience.
 DJs often renamed African songs with Spanish titles, composed champetas in the Palenque language (a creole fusion of Spanish and Bantu languages such as Kikongo and Lingala), or phonetically distorted the original names.
 For instance, Mbilia Bel's "Mobali Na Ngai Wana" became known in Colombia as "La Bollona".
 Champeta emerged as a new marker of Black identity along Colombia's western coast and evolved from a peripheral genre to a mainstream national phenomenon.
 During the Super Bowl LIV halftime show on 2 February 2020, at Hard Rock Stadium in Miami Gardens, Florida, Shakira danced to Syran Mbenza's "Icha", a song colloquially referred to as "El Sebastián" in Colombia, which spawned the #ChampetaChallenge on social media platforms worldwide.

 The genre also expanded its reach to the French overseas territories, notably Martinique, Guadeloupe, French Guiana, and Réunion, largely due to the extensive tours of Congolese artists.
 Among them, the band Loketo stood out as a "cultural ambassador" in helping introduce and popularize African music across these regions.
 Aurlus Mabélé was particularly influential, with his hits such as "Embargo", "Loketo", "Vacances aux Antilles", "Zebola", and "Waka Waka" becoming staples of local parties and dance floors.
 Jacob Desvarieux, guitarist and co-founder of Kassav', told Libération that his guitar style drew inspiration from Chuck Berry, Jimi Hendrix, and musicians from the Paris-based soukous scene, alongside rock artists.
 According to the Centre for Fine Arts, bands like Kassav' and Tabou Combo were key to transmitting cavacha drumming pattern to France, the French Antilles, and the broader Caribbean.